 In addition, the Washington State Legislature designated an SR-35 corridor in the 1997 legislative session.
 The SR-35 corridor will provide a future link across the Columbia River to Oregon in the Bingen/White Salmon area.
-A Draft Environmental Impact Statement for a future river crossing in the SR-35 corridor was completed in 2004, and a Final Environmental Impact Statement is expected to begin soon.
+A Draft Environmental Impact Statement for a future river crossing in the SR-35 corridor was completed in 2004, a Type Size and Location Study was completed in 2011, and a Final Environmental Impact Statement will be the next step in the project development process.